5h1Vm/cli-app-installer/README.md

 ## Solving a probelm...?
 Tired of manually installing applications and dependencies everytime I use any new machine 🥲 <br>
 Also tried Ninite, limited options <br>
-I also wanted to work on my shell scripting skills. <br>
+Wanted to work on my shell scripting skills. <br>

 ## [Windows.bat](https://github.com/5h1Vm/cli-app-installer/blob/main/Windows.bat)